European Committee of the Regions: CoR commissions

 They prepare draft opinions and hold conferences and seminars focused on their areas of competence.
 Each commission has approximately 100 members (each member can be part of two commissions) and is supported by a secretariat within the administration.
 A special Commission for Financial and Administrative Affairs (CFAA) is also established to assist the CoR Bureau.

 Political groups

-The CoR has six political groups: the Progressive Alliance of Socialists and Democrats (PES), the European People’s Party (EPP), Renew Europe (RE), the European Alliance (EA), the European Conservatives and Reformists (ECR) and The Greens (GRE).
+The CoR has six political groups: the Progressive Alliance of Socialists and Democrats (PES), the European People's Party (EPP), Renew Europe (RE), the European Alliance (EA), the European Conservatives and Reformists Group (ECR Group) and The Greens (GRE).
 The members of each political group meet before major meetings to adopt common positions, membership of the plenary body is as follows, with 15 seats currently vacant:

 Conference of Presidents

 The CoR president, first vice-president, presidents of the political groups and the secretary general gather within a Conference of Presidents before each plenary session and other important meetings, with the aim of reaching a political consensus on strategic questions.